-Selecting Report Sections
+Selecting Legacy Report Sections

-You can choose sections to include in the report, and you can edit the content displayed in each section.
+You can choose sections to include in the report.

-To select sections to include in the report:
+To select the sections that you want to include in a report:

-- 1. Select each section title check box in the list on the left side. - 2.
-Click a section title to view the contents of the section.
+1. Click a section title to view the contents of the section.

 The section details are displayed to the right of the dialog box.

-For instructions on how to edit each section, see "Saving Legacy Report Templates" on page 82.
+- 2. To include a section in the report, select the section title check box in the list on the left side. - 3.
 To remove a section from the report, clear the check box next to the section title.